 As the early access launch of Overwatch 2 draws near, so too does the game’s very first season.
 From new maps and modes to an entirely fresh Battle Pass system, here’s a full rundown on everything coming in Overwatch 2 Season 1.

 Kicking things off without wasting any time, Season 1 has already been revealed in full.
-So before we get to launch, here’s a complete breakdown of all there is to know about the first season in Overwatch 2.
+So before we get to launch, here’s a complete breakdown of all there is to know about the first season of Overwatch 2.

 - Overwatch 2 Season 1 release date